sailu-naredla/springboot-keycloak-sso/README.md

 2. Click on protected resource link

-3. It ask you to authenticate and autherize
+3. It ask you to authenticate and authorize

 4. After successful authentication, it takes you to protected resource